Get

 What to Do When Your Cat Stops Choking

-It’s still a good idea to take your cat to your vet if your cat stops choking before you need to leave for the animal hospital.
+It’s still a good idea to take them to your vet if your cat stops choking before you need to leave for the animal hospital.
 This is especially true if you performed the Heimlich on your cat.
-Sometimes, the thrusts of the Heimlich against the abdomen can injure an animal.
+Sometimes, the thrusts of the Heimlich against the abdomen can injure them.

-Lastly, choking limits oxygen to the brain, which has serious side effects if not properly monitored.
-A veterinarian can help your cat recover from this trauma and know what to monitor for moving forward.
+Lastly, choking limits oxygen to the brain, which has serious side effects if not adequately monitored.
+A veterinarian can help your cat recover from the trauma and provide instructions for moving forward.

 Why Does My Cat Keep Coughing but Nothing Comes Out?

 It’s normal for a cat to cough occasionally.
-But if your cat keeps coughing and nothing comes out, it could be an issue with your cat’s respiratory tract and not because your cat is choking.
+But if your cat keeps coughing and nothing comes out, it could be an issue with their respiratory tract, not because your cat is choking.

-Respiratory problems can stem from a variety of different reasons.
+Respiratory problems can stem from several causes.
 The most common are:

 • Feline Viral Rhinotracheitis